yetulaxman/ContainersHPC2024/_hands-on/creating_images_from_def_files.md

 💬These tools are often not included in the base image, so you will need to install them first.

-MACS3 does not need any extra files, so in this case we can just omit the whole section.
+COBRA does not need any extra files, so in this case we can just omit the whole section.

 ### 1.3 Installing software